patcon/polislike-opinion-map-painting/README.md

 - [x] add option to scale opacity with: vote count
   - participant voting on all statement = full opacity (proxy for engagement)
 - [ ] add option to scale opacity with: participant ID (proxy for time of arrival)
+- [ ] add option to scale opacity with "% finished at last vote", to see low engagement
+- [ ] add option to render scaling as color gradient (not just opacity)
+- [ ] add option to invert scaling factor
 - [x] Add slider for max opacity and dot size (adjustment allows suitability for large and small convos)
 - [x] allow toggling inclusion of moderated statements in analysis
 - [ ] BUG: fix group stats for moderated statements